jongiddy/jute/README.md

 Yet another interface module for Python 3.

-Although duck typing is generally considered the Pythonic way of dealing with object compatibility, it makes the assumption that syntactic compatibility indicates semantic compatibility.
-Interfaces provide a way to indicate semantic compatibility directly.
+Although duck typing is generally considered the Pythonic way of dealing with object compatibility, it assumes that syntactic compatibility implies semantic compatibility.
+Interfaces provide an explicit way to express semantic compatibility.

 Most existing interface modules for Python (e.g. `abc` and `zope.interface`) check that implementing classes provide all the attributes specified in the interface.
 But they ignore the other side of the contract, failing to ensure that the receiver of the interface only calls operations specified in the interface.
-This module checks both, ensuring that code will work with any provider of the interface, not just the implementation with which it was tested.
+The `jute` module checks both, ensuring that code works with any provider of the interface, not just the provider with which it was tested.

 Jute interfaces have minimal impact on the implementing classes.
 The interface hierarchy and the implementer hierarchy are completely distinct, so you don't